marigold-dev/training-nft-4/README.md

 ## Do breaking changes on nft template to fit with the new library

-Point to the new template changing the first import line to
+Point to the new template changing the first import line of `nft.jsligo` file to

 ```ligolang
 #import "@ligo/fa/lib/fa2/asset/multi_asset.jsligo" "MULTIASSET"